-Louisiana man who said God said to kill daughter indicted
+Correction: Child Killed-Louisiana story

 A judge set bond Thursday at $1.5 million.

-Hambrick's public defender, Barksdale Hortenstein, did not immediately respond to an emailed request for comment.
+Hambrick's public defender, Barksdale Hortenstine, did not immediately respond to an emailed request for comment.